bsmg/beat-saber-community-wiki/models/custom-avatars.md

 |  Page Up  | Cycles to the next avatar in your list     |
 | Page Down | Cycles to the previous avatar in your list |
 |    Home   | Toggles first person view (HMD)            |
-Some avatars were not made with first person view in mind, so they might block your vision if enabled.
+Note: Some avatars were not made with first person view in mind, so they might block your vision if enabled.
 # Creating your own avatar
 [Assistant's Avatar Guide](https://bs.assistant.moe/Avatars) is a good resource for learning how to make your own avatar.
 It includes a [short video narrated by Megalon](https://bs.assistant.moe/Avatars#Videos), however it is not as in depth and you should watch it in adition to reading the guide, not instead of.